Last Updated on February 10, 2024 by Louise Carter

 - Closets and walls that feel damp to the touch.

-- Presence of mildew – a white film that can be scraped off a surface and often precedes mold.
+- Mildew is a white film that can be scraped off a surface and often precedes mold.

 - Cracks in paint or peeling wallpaper.